 Discover Geological & Environmental Sciences

-We build outdoor experiences into every class and facilitate abundant domestic & international travel opportunities.
+We build outdoor experiences into every class and facilitate abundant domestic and international travel opportunities.
 While many of these trips explore fascinating locations throughout California, we also offer trips that explore a much broader range of locations around our world.
 Our majors travel to a range of regional and international destinations, including Scotland, the Chilean Patagonia, Hawaii, the Colorado plateau, and a variety of locations throughout the west coast of North America.
-In the future, we hope to visit the Canadian Rockies, Cypress, and even Iceland.
+In the future, we hope to visit the Canadian Rockies, Cypress and even Iceland.

 Take an active role in your education!

 We emphasize active, hands-on, field-oriented approaches to the study of the Earth.
 In addition to our dynamic courses, our department provides unparalleled student research opportunities and our students routinely publish their results.
 We also offer a wide variety of outreach and service opportunities and experiences.